Breadcrumb

 - Three days of inspiring, provocative and diverse panels and roundtables

-The BISA 2024 conference is competitively priced with up to 39% discount on the standard rate for BISA members.
-There are also significant discounts for early-career researchers and students.
+The BISA 2026 conference is competitively priced with up to 39% discount on the standard rate for BISA members.
+There are also significant discounts for early-career researchers, global south scholars and students.

 We are committed to providing all reasonable support to make our events accessible.
 We also promote equality, diversity and safety.
 Read our dedicated support, childcare and Code of Conduct pages for more information.